 Skip to main content

 Metric definitions describe what to measure and how.
 Roark comes with built-in system metrics that work out of the box, and you can create your own custom metrics tailored to your business needs.
-Metrics Dashboard

 Creating Custom Metrics

 Custom metrics let you measure anything specific to your use case — task completion, compliance checks, quality scoring, or business KPIs.
+You author them in Studio’s Author mode, which walks you through choosing an engine, output type, and instructions, with a test rail for validating against real calls.

 Custom Metric Types